What You Should Know About Dismissals

 What does ‘dismissal’ mean?

 A dismissal can be an actual dismissal (where your employer ends the employment) or a constructive dismissal (when you resign because your employer committed a serious breach of your contract).
 If you are employed for a fixed period and at the end of the period your contract is not renewed, this too, is a dismissal.
+Often unfair dismissals can be disguised as redundancy so our team can advise you on your redundancy rights and ensure your ex-employer is meeting legal expectations within your circumstance.

 Unfair Dismissal claims